hpcleuven/VscDocumentation/source/access/mfa_login.rst

 Connecting with an SSH agent
 ----------------------------

+We recommend setting up an :ref:`SSH agent <SSH agent>` for two reasons.

+Firstly, it offers extra convenience on a long run, because a single authentication will suffice for multiple connections throughout the day, without further intervention.

-It is a common practice that Windows/Linux/MacOS users use different SSH clients or GUI apps in order to interact with the HPC infrastructures.
+Secondly, it is a common practice that Windows/Linux/MacOS users use different SSH clients or GUI apps in order to interact with the HPC infrastructures.
 The standard login method will prompt you the MFA URL every time you try to connect to the :ref:`login nodes <tier2_login_nodes>`.
 However, not all SSH clients prompt you the firewall link.
 While this can be cumbersome, setting up an SSH agent and generating an SSH certificate will avoid all this.
 Examples of such apps are :ref:`FileZilla <FileZilla>` or :ref:`NoMachine <NX start guide>`.
 Now, you have two possibilities:

 - For using some apps (such as NoMachine and FileZilla), it is possible to first connect to